 Grifter Skills

-As a grifter player, you have a set of specialized skills that are unique to your class.
-You can distribute +3 points to these skills at each level, as you wish.
-The numbers in parentheses indicate the starting value of the skill, which is a combination of your ability score and a bonus number.
-For example, if you have a Charisma of +3 your Deception skill would start at +3.
+As a grifter, you possess specialized skills unique to your class.
+At each level, you can distribute +3 points among these skills as you wish.
+The numbers in parentheses indicate the starting value of the skill, which combines your relevant ability score and a bonus number.
+For example, if your Charisma is +3, your Deception skill would start at +3.

-To use these skills in the game, you would describe to the Dungeon Master how you are using your skill in a specific situation.
-For example, if you want to use your Bluff skill to deceive a guard and gain access to a restricted area, you would describe how you are going to approach the guard and what you are going to say.
-The Dungeon Master would then ask you to roll a d20 and add your Bluff skill bonus to the roll.
+To use these skills, describe your intended action to the Dungeon Master (DM) in a specific situation.
+For instance, to deceive a guard and gain access to a restricted area, you would explain how you approach the guard and what you say.
+The DM will then ask you to roll a d20 and add your skill bonus.

-• Deception (Charisma): The art of lying convincingly.
-Used to convince others to believe something that isn’t true, or to hide one’s true intentions or identity.
+- Deception (Charisma): The art of lying convincingly.
+Use this to persuade others to believe something untrue or to conceal your true intentions or identity.

-• Persuasion (Charisma): The art of convincing others to do what you want.
-Used to persuade someone to take a particular course of action, or to agree with your point of view – whether by a valid logic or by fear.
+- Persuasion (Charisma): The art of convincing others to do what you want.
+Use this to sway someone to a particular course of action or to agree with your point of view, whether through valid logic or intimidation.

-• Sleight of Hand (Dexterity): The art of performing small, quick movements.
-Used to perform tricks or hide objects from view, such as palming a coin or picking a pocket.
+- Sleight of Hand (Dexterity): The art of performing small, quick movements.
+Use this to perform tricks or hide objects from view, such as palming a coin or picking a pocket.

 At Level 2 (2,000+ Experience Points)